• About

 This really is among the most useful, practical, and commonly used carrier oils.
 It’s excellent for all skin types as an acting emollient and it’s most commonly known for an ability to soften, soothe, and recondition the skin.
 It’s genuinely wonderful as a carrier oil and is just as fantastic for body treatment creams.

-In my opinion sweet almond oil is defiantly one of my must have carrier oils, especially when used for face and body treatment creams.)
+In my opinion, sweet almond oil is defiantly one of my must-have carrier oils, especially when used for face and body treatment creams.)

-• Sweet Almond Oil at Mountain Rose
+Sweet Almond Oil from Mountain Rose

 Apricot Kernel Oil (Prunus armeniaca)

-• Apricot Kernel Oil at Mountain Rose
+Apricot Kernel Oil from Mountain Rose

 Argan Oil (Argania spinosa)

 This superb and uncommon oil is carefully expeller pressed from the fruit kernels of Moroccan Argan trees.
-Argan oil can be rich in natural tocopherols (vitamin e) as well as phenols, carotenes, squalene and fatty acids, creating a very luxurious oil.
+Argan oil can be rich in natural tocopherols (vitamin e) as well as phenols, carotenes, squalene, and fatty acids, creating a very luxurious oil.

-• Argan Oil at Mountain Rose
+Argan Oil from Mountain Rose

 Avocado Oil (Persea americana)

-This extremely rich oil really is a wonderful treasure comprising higher levels of Vitamins A, B1, B2, D and E. Additionally, it contains amino acids, pantothenic acid, sterols and lecithin, along with other fatty acids.
+This extremely rich oil really is a wonderful treasure comprising higher levels of Vitamins A, B1, B2, D, and E. Additionally, it contains amino acids, pantothenic acid, sterols, and lecithin, along with other fatty acids.

 Valued by folks with skin difficulties like eczema and psoriasis and helps make a splendid salad oil for dressings and condiments.

-• Avocado Oil at Mountain Rose
+Avocado Oil from Mountain Rose

 Black Seed Oil (Nigella sativa)

-Equally referred to as Black Cumin oil, this is a remarkable nutritive oil which you can use along with your normal diet routine.
+Equally referred to as Black Cumin oil, this is a remarkable nutritive oil that you can use along with your normal diet routine.
 Due to the unique cell structure of this oil, as well as its high vitamin, mineral and fatty acid content, it’s used in many remedies and is being looked at by the scientific community.
 Their discoveries have become very significant.

-• Black Cumin Seed Oil at Mountain Rose
+Black Cumin Seed Oil from Amazon

-• Best Black Cumin Seed Oil at Amazon
+Black Cumin Seed Oil from Mountain Rose

 Borage Seed Oil (Borago officinalis)

-• Borage Seed Oil at Mountain Rose
+Borage Seed Oil from Mountain Rose

 Camelina Oil (Camelina sativa)

 Comparable to Flax in character and attributes, but with a whole lot more shelf life.
 This delightful oil may be used in foodstuff as well as cosmetic applications and will come loaded with Omega-3 fatty acids, Vitamin e along with anti-oxidants.
-It’s good for your skin, locks and eyes, and is an excellent option for alternative cosmetics and treatments.
+It’s good for your skin, locks, and eyes, and is an excellent option for alternative cosmetics and treatments.

-• Camellia Seed Oil at Mountain Rose
+Camelina Oil from Mountain Rose

 Calendula Oil (Calendula officinalis)

-A Very effective oil that makes for an excellent base for creams, salves and facial recipes.
+A Very effective oil that makes for an excellent base for creams, salves, and facial recipes.
 It cooling and gentle on the skin which makes it fantastic for baby oil recipes.

-• Calendula Herbal Oil at Mountain Rose
+Calendula Oil from Mountain Rose

 Castor Oil (Ricinus communis)

-All natural oil made from Castor beans.
+All-natural oil made from Castor beans.
 It’s a tough and glistening oil present in several makeup products.
 It works as a barrier agent and protective medium against extreme and harsh conditions, and is really soothing on the skin whenever added to cosmetic products.

-• Castor Oil at Mountain Rose
+Castor Oil from Mountain Rose

 Coconut Oil – Refined Solid (Cocos nucifera)

-Best Coconut Oil For Soap Making
+Best Coconut Oil For soap making

-This can be a fantastic oil for all-around moisturising and works as a great defensive layer.
+This can be a fantastic oil for all-around moisturizing and works as a great defensive layer.
 It helps to keep the moisture within your skin and helps with irritated or inflamed skin.
 Coconut oil is undoubtedly the primary lather producing agent employed in soapmaking.
-And is often first choice in many people’s cosmetic recipes.
+And is often the first choice in many people’s cosmetic recipes.

-• Refined Coconut Oil at Mountain Rose
+Refined Coconut Oil from Mountain Rose

 Coconut Oil – Unrefined Solid (Cocos nucifera)

 A genuinely stunning oil possessing the mildly intoxicating aroma of 100 % pure Coconut pulp.
 It’s among the most highly regarded natural oils for nutritional applications.
-It has almost identical advantages as the refined coconut oil above, however, it’s more effective in foodstuff due to its cold pressed technique of manufacturing, along with its increased fatty acids.
+It has almost identical advantages as the refined coconut oil above, however, it’s more effective in foodstuff due to its cold-pressed technique of manufacturing, along with its increased fatty acids.

-• Unrefined Coconut Oil at Mountain Rose
+Unrefined Virgin Coconut Oil from Mountain Rose

 D to L Carrier Oils